Intro¶

 </script>

-• Especially for smaller projects requiring complex reactive frontend code, SPA (single-page applications) and the like
+Ideal for complex projects requiring reactive frontend code, SPA (single-page applications)

 Qt and Qt logo are registered trademarks of the Qt company

-As I have nothing to do with the Qt company, this project is called CuteFront
+I have nothing to do with the Qt company - and this project is called CuteFront